 What is asset vulnerability risk?
 It may be a new phrase to some security teams, but the concept has been around since the first cyberattack.
 It’s a way to understand the likelihood of a critical asset being compromised in an attack.
-And new capabilities from Skybox make it easier than ever to assess and mitigate asset vulnerability risk.
+Features in Skybox® Vulnerability Control make it easier than ever to assess and mitigate asset vulnerability risk.

 A dashboard in Vulnerability Control highlighting assets with a critical risk score and are directly exposed

-In our vulnerability management module, Skybox® Vulnerability Control, users can customize a variety of factors, so risk scores are relevant their unique organization and prioritize the protection of mission-critical assets.
+This feature, in our vulnerability management module Skybox® Vulnerability Control, lets users customize a variety of factors, so risk scores are relevant to their unique organization and prioritize the protection of mission-critical assets.

-We approached the development of our new risk scoring with the knowledge that each organization has unique needs, assets and priorities.
-This understanding is enshrined in its design.
-With Skybox 10, each organization can determine which factors (including asset importance, exposure, exploitability, etc.) will be included and weighted in the flexible risk formula.
+Our risk scoring method recognizes each organization has unique needs, assets and priorities.
+With this feature, each organization can determine which factors (including asset importance, exposure, exploitability, etc.) will be included and weighted in the flexible risk formula.

 Learn more about risk scoring in our tech brief.